Our wines are sustainably estate grown, and solar produced and bottled.

 Napa Green Certified Winery: The goal of this program is to reduce the winery’s use of water, energy, thereby reducing waste, pollution and wastewater.
 We have begun the program’s audit process and expect to receive certification by the end of 2017.

-Vermiculture: In 2016, we invested in a new technology developed by Symbio Tech, Inc. that allows us to cultivate red worms in an onsite living habitat housed in a trailer, reusing winery wastewater as food for the worms.
+Vermiculture: In 2016, we invested in a new technology that allows us to cultivate red worms in an onsite living habitat housed in a trailer, reusing winery wastewater as food for the worms.
 The byproducts are worm castings and, yes, even more worms, and we are using the filtered water to make compost tea, a high-quality biologically active liquid soil amendment.
 These rich byproducts are then applied to our vineyards, and also to our orchards and vegetable gardens in order to improve soil nutrients and soil structure.

 Insectary: At the top of Block 13 in the vineyard, we have created an insectary where we are growing particular flowering native plants that will feed and harbor insects beneficial to our grapevines.